spsforks/SCons-scons-wiki/SConsReleaseProcedure.md

 ```

 - [ ] Check if there's anything specific to this version in `doc/man/scons.xml` that should be updated..
 For example, support for a particular Python version may be deprecated or dropped in this SCons release.
 In particular, look for the sequence **`requires Python`**.
 It's worth rerunning the `docs-validate.py` script if a change was made here.
+- [ ] Check for any instances of `NEXT_RELEASE` in the code/docs and replace with the version being released.
+(TODO: Script this)
 - [ ] Commit the auto-generated doc changes to current branch ("Regenerated docs for X.Y.Z release.")
 - [ ] Update CHANGES.txt (should already be up to date)
 - [ ] Update RELEASE.txt (should already be up to date)